wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 [ {volume example_shared /var/lib/docker/volumes/example_shared/_data /var/www/html local rw true } ]
 ```

-The above example returns a single mount used by the container called `example_shared`; this is the one that is shared between the jobrunner and the Wikibase web container.
+The above example returns a single mount used by the container called `example_shared`; this is the one that is shared between the JobRunner and the Wikibase web container.

 We need to remember this name as we will have to remove it manually after the containers has been shut down and removed.